GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 be used to separate degree annotations from minutes- and seconds-annotations.
-For a more complicated basemap example using several sets of intervals, including different intervals and pen attributes for grid lines and grid crosses, see Figure .
+For a more complicated basemap example using several sets of intervals, including different intervals and pen attributes for grid lines and grid crosses, see Figure :ref:`Complex basemap
+<complex_basemap>`.

+.. _complex_basemap:

 .. figure:: /_images/GMT_-B_geo_2.*
    :width: 500 px